 Tiana’s Place is a table service restaurant themed to Princess and the Frog featuring meet & greet characters and a live band aboard Disney Cruise Line.
-During our Alaska sailing aboard the Disney Wonder, we had the chance to dine at Tiana’s Place a couple of times, and thought we’d share some food photos, impressions of the atmosphere, and what we thought of our meals.
+We’ve dined at Tiana’s Place aboard the Wonder a few times, and will share food photos, atmosphere & entertainment impressions, and food thoughts.
+(Updated April 19, 2021.)

 Tiana’s Place is no different.
 It’s open and expansive, but to the extent that it can be, it has a sense of intimacy and charm.
 Right from the entrance, you’re greeted by brick, lacy iron scrollwork, and beads emblematic of New Orleans’ French Quarter.

 There, you’re also greeted by the restaurant’s marquee–a large “Tiana’s Place” that you could easily envision atop the restaurant’s exterior…if this weren’t on a cruise ship.

 In this same area, there are also several smaller details easily lost as guests race inside for their seating, trying to finish in time for the evening’s entertainment.

 Here, you’ll also find a nod to New Orleans Square, framed paintings, photos, newspaper clippings, and personal belongings of the characters.
 We won’t spoil them, but there are a ton of fun easter eggs from the Princess and the Frog so be sure to spend some time in the lobby and area around the podium.